Tom Curtain’s East Coast ‘Speak Up’ Tour with the Katherine Outback Experience Horses and Dogs

 Media Release by Rebecca Belt of The Country Journo

-MULTI-AWARD winning artist Tom Curtain is bringing a piece of the Territory to the eastern states for four months from December.
+MULTI-AWARD winning artist Tom Curtain is bringing a piece of the Territory to the east for four months from December.

 Accompanied by his horses, dogs and original music, the singer-songwriter is taking Katherine Outback Experience on the road to many rural and remote communities that don’t often get these sorts of events.

 “We have made every effort to ensure the shows are affordable, particularly for families and we have been overwhelmed by the level of support from communities and councils wanting us to come to their towns.”

 Tom is a horse and dog trainer and an all-round entertainer and loves to make audiences smile with his family-friendly performances.

 “Combining the horses, dogs and music provides a real family-orientated event,” he said.

 “There aren’t too many events where all age groups from toddlers through to retirees can enjoy the event.
 We hope to inspire our guests by sharing our knowledge and experiences in animal training to show how you can achieve great results by building a relationship around trust.”

 The hit song reached No. 1 on the iTunes Country Music Chart.
 Tom will tour schools and communities as part of his national Speak Up Tour in late 2018/ early 2019 to promote the positive message behind the song and encourage people to speak up against bullying so no other family has to endure the tragedy the Everett family has faced.